 How Arrests Work in Florida

 If you’ve never been arrested, it can prove an unnerving experience, even if the charge is a minor one, and especially if you’re not guilty of the crime in question.
-Criminal defense attorneys with Gainesville’s Law Offices of Edwards & Mason explain the process.
+Criminal defense attorneys with Gainesville’s Law Offices of Edwards & Jones explain the process.

 First, there are three different ways that you may be arrested in the Sunshine State: